-For Problem 1.1, it suffices to consider the case where u is injective, since any nontrivial element in the kernel of u gives a nontrivial element in the kernel of \hat{u} (since His residually finite).
+For Problem 1.1, it suffices to consider the case where u is injective, since any non-trivial element in the kernel of u gives a nontrivial element in the kernel of $\hat{u}$ (since H is residually finite).
 So we can assume that H is a subgroup of G, and u is the inclusion homomorphism.
-According to convention, we rewrite the inclusion homomorphism as $i: H \to G$, and we may simply write it as $H \to G$ when no confusion is caused.
+According to convention, we rewrite the inclusion homomorphism as $i: H \to G$ , and we may simply write it as $H \to G$ when no confusion is caused.
 Similarly, we use $\hat{H} \to \hat{G}$ to denote the inclusion induced homomorphism on profinite completions when it causes no confusion.

 Now we review some terminologies introduced by Long and Reid in [8].
 We assume all groups are finitely generated and residually finite unless otherwise stated.
 Let G be a group and let H < G be a subgroup.
-We say that (G, H) is a Grothendieck pair if H is a proper subgroup of G, and the inclusion induced homomorphism $\hat{H} \rightarrow \hat{G}$ on profinite completions is an isomorphism.
+We say that (G, H) is a Grothendieck pair if H is a proper subgroup of G, and the inclusion induced homomorphism $\hat{H} \to \hat{G}$ on profinite completions is an isomorphism.
 Thus, it provides a negative answer to Problem 1.1 if both G and H are finitely presented.
-Moreover, we say that G is Grothendieck rigid if for any finitely generated proper subgroup H < G, (G, H) is not a Grothendieck pair.
-In other words, G is Grothendieck rigid if for any finitely generated proper subgroup H < G, the inclusion induced homomorphism $\hat{H} \rightarrow \hat{G}$ is not an isomorphism.
+Moreover, we say that G is G rothendieck rigid if for any finitely generated proper subgroup H < G, (G, H) is not a G rothendieck pair.
+In other words, G is G rothendieck rigid if for any finitely generated proper subgroup G, the inclusion induced homomorphism $\widehat{H} \to \widehat{G}$ is not an isomorphism.

-2020 Mathematics Subject Classification.
+Mathematics Subject Classification.
 Primary 20E18; Secondary 57M05, 20E26.
 Keywords.
 3-manifold groups, profinite completions, Grothendieck rigidity, subgroup separability.